Luos-io/Documentation/tutorials/your-first-message/send-message.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Part 2: Send Message from button service
+# Part 2: Send a message from a button service

 # Summary

 1. Introduction
-2. Setup your Hardware
+2. Set up your hardware
 3. Structure of a Luos message
-4. Send the button value back
+4. Send back the button's value
 5. Test the response
-6. Exercice
+6. Exercise

 ## 1. Introduction

-There is 2 way to receive a message but what about sending one!
+There are two ways to receive a message, but what about sending one?

 <div align="center">
   <img src ="https://c.tenor.com/GM0o1UWir1wAAAAC/i-dont-know-how-it-works-eric-cartman.gif" className="gif_tutorial"/>
 </div>

-Don’t worry we see that step by step.
+Don’t worry, we will see how to do it step by step.

-## 2. Setup your Hardware
+## 2. Set up your hardware

-Setup the MCU pin for your button in your button.c file:
+Begin by setting up the MCU pins for your button in the file _button.c_:

 <Tabs>
 <TabItem value="Arduino" label="Arduino">